 Prices vary, but most tours start around $70 per person.
 I’d recommend getting tickets in advance (here), so you can plan your day around the tour.

-This Tudor Revival building is surrounded by landscaped English gardens.
-The mansion was built in the 1900s as a gift from oil tycoon Edward L. Doheny to his son.
+This Tudor Revival mansion is surrounded by beautiful, landscaped English gardens and was built in the 1900s as a gift from oil tycoon Edward L. Doheny to his son.
 It became a public park in the 1970s and was added to the National Register of Historic Places in 1976.

 The mansion is open to the public on the first Sunday of every month, but the grounds are free to visit anytime.
-The gardens are a beautiful, relaxing place for a stroll and a good way to end your day, as they don’t take a lot of time to see and are near lots of good bars and restaurants in West Hollywood for dinner or happy hour.
+The gardens are a beautiful, relaxing place for a stroll, not to mention a nice way to end your day, as they don’t take a lot of time to see and are near lots of good bars and restaurants in West Hollywood for dinner or happy hour.

 Today we are going to the west side of town, near the beach.
 This way, you get to explore Santa Monica and Venice and avoid lots of traffic!